 The investment is US $ 8,475.00 (eight thousand four hundred and seventy five US dollars) and includes all curricular activities and support materials, 5 nights accommodation in a single room in Cambridge, 2 nights accommodation in a single room in São Paulo, all breakfasts and lunches during the course period, and 3 dinners (two in the United States and one in Brazil).
 Airfare, transfer, passport and visa are the responsibility of each participant.

-Those who have 90% attendance and develop a group work, according to the requirements of the course, will receive a certificate from the NCPI, signed by representatives of the 7 organizations that constitute the initiative (Fundação Maria Cecilia Souto Vidigal, Insper, University of São Paulo, Center on the Developing Child and David Rockefeller Center for Latin American Studies both from Harvard University, Bernard van Leer Foundation and Porticus).
+Those who have 90% attendance and develop a group work, according to the requirements of the course, will receive a certificate from the NCPI, signed by representatives of the 7 organizations that constitute the initiative (Fundação Maria Cecilia Souto Vidigal, Insper, University of São Paulo, Center on the Developing Child and David Rockefeller Center for Latin American Studies both from Harvard University and Bernard van Leer Foundation).

 The roots of a healthy and productive society can be built in early childhood.
 Strong and active leadership in the social sector can leverage national growth and development, laying the foundations for a more prosperous and just country.